 After the group interviews are completed, the Nominating Committee determines its recommendations for the election slate.
 Two candidates will appear on the slate for each available position.
 All potential members of the proposed slate are required to submit to a criminal background check and sexual offender registry check by signing appropriate authorizations and consents.
 All potential members of the slate will be individually assessed, and decisions will be made with respect to Board membership based upon the totality of the candidate’s qualifications and the results of the background checks.
 See here for more information about the screening process.
 Once the background screenings have been successfully completed, the slate is presented to the Governing Board for its approval, and then presented to the membership for election.

-2017-18 NAEYC Nominations and Election Timeline
+2018–19 NAEYC Nominations and Election Timeline

-- Spring 2017: Applications and deadline information posted for submission by NAEYC members interested in being considered for Board service.
+- Spring 2018: Applications and deadline information posted for submission by NAEYC members interested in being considered for Board service.

-- June 30, 2017: Deadline for submission of applications
+- June 30, 2018: Deadline for submission of applications

-- September 15-16, 2016: Group Interviews (mandatory for selection) held at NAEYC Headquarters.
+- Mid-September 2018: Group interviews (mandatory for selection) held at NAEYC Headquarters.

-- November 2017: The slate is officially announced on the NAEYC website and at the Annual Conference.
+- November 2018: The slate is officially announced on the NAEYC website and at the Annual Conference.

-- January 2018: Eligible members receive voting instructions.
+- January 2019: Eligible members receive voting instructions.

-- March 1, 2018: Election closes.
+- March 1, 2019: Election closes.

-- Spring 2018: Newly elected Board members attend the spring Board meetings and meet with Headquarters staff as part of the Board orientation.
+- Spring 2019: Newly elected Board members attend the spring Board meetings and meet with Headquarters staff as part of the Board orientation.

-- June 1, 2018: Newly elected Board members assume office.
+- June 1, 2019: Newly elected Board members assume office.